 Lots of business owners don’t leverage it to its full potential.
 I get clients ALL THE TIME who aren’t using Linkedin’s tools to the fullest.
 Maybe it’s because:

 - You’re anxious about using a platform they don’t know much about

 - You’re worried it will suck up even more of their social media time

 - You just don’t know what’s possible

 - You’ve dipped your toes in, didn’t see an immediate return, and gave up quickly

 Linkedin has the potential to be THE single greatest lead-gathering tool you use for your business.

 Remember what Facebook Business Pages were like a decade ago?
 Huge reach, no algorithms limiting the number of your followers who would see your posts?
 It was the wild west of doing business on Facebook.

 In a lot of ways, that’s Linkedin today.

-You have the ability to reach a massive audience of engaged members with your posts, messages, invites, groups, connections, etc. There are tons of ways to get in front of the eyes of potential clients with your Signature Offer.
+You have the ability to reach a massive audience of engaged members with your posts, messages, invites, groups, connections, etc. There are tons of ways to get in front of the eyes of potential clients with your offers.